partykit/partykit/apps/docs/src/content/docs/guides/handling-binary-messages.md

     badge: New
 ---

-Most PartyKit examples you see will assume WebSocket messages are strings, and more specifically, JSON strings:
+Most PartyKit examples you see assume WebSocket messages are strings, and more specifically, JSON strings:

 ```ts
 onMessage(message: string) {